River Dove Catchment Management Plan Sample

 15. Make use of transition words

 Transitions are words such as: first, secondly, lastly, in addition, because, next, although, in contrast, in summary.
 Transitions help the reader understand your line of though and the relationship between your ideas.
 In addition to serving as signposts to the reader, transitions make the flow of ideas from sentence to sentence and from paragraph to paragraph smooth.
+Your use of transition also demonstrates your language proficiency, which is another important skill for academic writing

 16. Avoid contractions